don-thomas/Simple-Speech-Object-Detect/README.md

 python3 simple_speech_detect.py
 ```

-Tell the program what objects to be found but remember that only the classic 80 yolo objects can be found.
+Speak the objects to be found within an image but remember that only the classic 80 yolo objects can be found

 If the user says "next": It will go to the next image
 If the user says "end": The program will end